unlhcc/unity-fish/README.md

 	```
 ## Building the Project

-1. Once the unnity-fish look and act they way you want save the project.
+1. Once the unity-fish look and act the way you want them to save the project.
 2. Use `Ctrl + Shift + B` to open the Project Build Dialog Box.
-3. Select the sections of the project in the upper left that you want to build, we skipped the VR projects.
+3. Select the sections of the project in the upper left that you want to build; we skipped the VR projects.
 3. Choose your target system, in our case we did Windows 64 bit.
 4. For ease of use later, select the "FishNodes" folder as the build destination.
 5. Select "build", this should only take a few minutes.